department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <div class="va-introtext">

-Service members, Veterans, and family members may qualify for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
+Veterans, service members, and some family members may be eligible for burial in a VA national cemetery, including certain burial honors and memorial items.
 Some family members may also qualify for money to pay for burial costs.
-Find out if you can get these benefits.
+Find out if you or a person you're planning a burial for can get these benefits.

 </div>

 <div class="feature" markdown="0">

-### Who can be buried in a VA national cemetery and receive other burial benefits?
+### Who can be buried in a VA national cemetery?

-#### Service members

-Members of the United States Armed Forces who died on active duty may be eligible for burial benefits.

-#### Veterans who didn’t receive a dishonorable discharge
+#### Veterans

+With certain exceptions, a Veteran may be eligible if they meet all of the requirements listed below.

+**All of these must be true.
+The Veteran:**
-With certain exceptions, a Veteran who served at least 24 months in a row or the full period for which they were called to active duty may be eligible for burial benefits if they were an:
+- Served at least 24 months in a row or the full period for which they were called to active duty, **and**
-- Enlisted person who served after September 7, 1980, <b>or</b>
-- Officer who served after October 16, 1981
+- Served as enlisted personnel after September 7, 1980 or as an officer after October 16, 1981, **and**
+- Didn't receive a dishonorable discharge

-A VA regional office determines eligibility in cases where the Veteran had:
+**A VA regional office determines eligibility in cases where the Veteran had:**
 - Undesirable, bad conduct, and any other type of discharge other than honorable <b>or</b>
 - Multiple discharges of varying character

+#### Service members

+A member of the United States Armed Forces who died while on active duty may be eligible.

-#### Spouses and dependents
+#### Spouses

-These family members may be eligible for burial in a VA national cemetery:

-- The spouse, surviving spouse, or dependent of an eligible Veteran or member of the Armed Forces, even if that Veteran isn't buried or memorialized in a national cemetery
+The spouse or surviving spouse of an eligible Veteran or member of the Armed Forces may be eligible, even if that Veteran isn't buried or memorialized in a national cemetery.

-- The surviving spouse of an eligible Veteran who remarried a non-Veteran and who passed away on or after January 1, 2000
+**Note:** A surviving spouse who remarried a non-Veteran may still be eligible if they passed away on or after January 1, 2000.

+#### Dependent children

-- The minor child of an eligible Veteran.
-To be considered a minor, the child must be unmarried and:
+The unmarried child of an eligible Veteran may be eligible if they meet one of the requirements listed below.

+**One of these must be true.
+The child is:**
-  - Under 21 years, **or**
+  - Under 21 years of age, **or**
-  - Under 23 years of age and pursuing a full-time course of instruction at an approved educational institution
+  - Under 23 years of age and pursuing a full-time course of instruction at an approved educational institution, **or**
-- The unmarried adult child of an eligible Veteran.
-The child may be any age, but they must have became permanently disabled (either physically or mentally) and not able to support themselves either:
-  - Before turning 21 years old, **or**
-  - Before turning 23 years old if pursuing a full-time course of instruction at an approved educational institution <br>
+  - An adult of any age who became permanently physically or mentally disabled and unable to support themselves before turning 21 or before turning 23 while pursuing a full-time course of instruction at an approved educational institution.

-  **Note:** Proper supporting documentation must be provided.
+**Note:** We require proper documentation showing a dependent child's eligibility.

 #### Parents

-Biological or adoptive parents who passed away after October 13, 2010, and whose biological or adoptive child was a service member may be eligible for burial in a national cemetery.
-For the parents to be eligible, everything listed below must be true.
-The service member:
+Biological or adoptive parents of service members who passed away after October 13, 2010 may be eligible if they meet all of the requirements listed below.

+**All of these must be true.
+The parents' biological or adoptive child:**
 - Passed away on or after October 7, 2001, **and**
 - Was a hostile casualty or died because of a training-related injury, **and**
-- Is buried in a national cemetery, in a gravesite with available space for burial of other family members in the future, **and**
+- Is buried in a VA national cemetery, in a gravesite with available space for burial of other family members in the future, **and**
-- At the time of the parent’s death, had no spouse, surviving spouse, or child who is buried in a national cemetery or may be eligible for burial when they pass away
+- At the time of the parent’s death, had no spouse, surviving spouse, or child who was buried, or who may be eligible for future burial, in a VA national cemetery

 </div>

+## More eligibility information

-## Find specific eligibility information for these groups of people
+### Specific eligibility criteria for certain groups

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-allied-government">U.S. citizen who served in the armed forces of any government allied with the United States during a war</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-allied-government">U.S. citizens who served in the armed forces of any government allied with the United States during a war</button>
 <div id="armed-forces-of-allied-government" class="usa-accordion-content">

+A U.S. citizen who served in the armed forces of a U.S. ally during wartime may qualify if they meet both of the requirements listed below.

-**Both of these are true.
-The person:**
+**Both of these must be true.
+The service member:**
-- Ended their last active service honorably by death or otherwise, <b>and</b>
+- Ended their last active service honorably by death or otherwise, **and**
-- Was a citizen of the United States at the time they entered their last active service and at the time of death
+- Was a United States citizen at the time they entered their last active service and at the time of their death
 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="reservist-national-guard">Member of a Reserve component of the United States Armed Forces</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="reservist-national-guard">Members of Reserve components or the Reserve Officers' Training Corps</button>
 <div id="reservist-national-guard" class="usa-accordion-content">

-The person was in one of these military organizations:

-<b>The Reserves or National Guard</b> <br>
+#### National Guard and Reserve members

+A National Guard or Reserve member may be eligible if they meet any of the requirements listed below.

+**At least one of these must be true.
+The National Guard or Reserve member:**
+- Met their legal minimum active duty service requirements, was called up to active duty and served their full term of service, and didn't receive a dishonorable discharge, **or**
-At the time of death, they were entitled to retirement pay, or would have been entitled if they had been over the age of 60.
+- Was entitled to retirement pay at their time of death, or would have been entitled retirement pay if they weren't under 60 years of age, **or**

-<b>A Reserve component, the Army National Guard, or the Air National Guard</b> <br>
-They died while hospitalized or getting treatment at the expense of the United States for injury or disease they got under honorable conditions while performing active duty for training or inactive duty training.
+- Died while hospitalized or getting treatment at the expense of the United States for an injury or illness that occurred while they were performing active-duty services for training or inactive duty training under honorable conditions, **or**
+- Became disabled or died from a disease or injury caused—or made worse—by their active duty service during a period of active duty for training, **or**
+- Became disabled or died from an injury or certain cardiovascular disorders caused—or made worse—by their active duty service during a period of inactive duty training

-<b>The Reserve Officers’ Training Corps of the Army, Navy, or Air Force</b> <br>
+#### Members of the Reserve Officers’ Training Corps of the Army, Navy, or Air Force

+A member of the Reserve Officers' Training Corps may be eligible if the meet any of the requirements listed below.

-They died under honorable conditions while:
+**At least one of these must be true.
+The officer died under honorable conditions while:**

-- Attending an authorized training camp or on an authorized cruise, <b>or</b>
+- Attending an authorized training camp or on an authorized cruise, **or**
-- Performing authorized travel to or from a training camp or cruise, <b>or</b>
+- Performing authorized travel to or from a training camp or cruise, **or**
-- Hospitalized or getting treatment at the expense of the United States for an injury or disease they got under honorable conditions while attending or traveling to a training camp or cruise
+- Hospitalized or getting treatment at the expense of the United States for an injury or illness that occurred while they were attending or traveling to a training camp or cruise under honorable conditions

-<b>A Reserve component</b><br>
-**One of these is true:**
-- During a period of active duty for training they became disabled or died from a disease or injury caused—or made worse—by their active duty service, <b>or</b>
-- During a period of inactive duty training they became disabled or died from an injury or certain cardiovascular disorders caused—or made worse—by their active duty service

-<b>Reserve and Guard components</b> <br>

-**All of these are true.
-They:**
-- Have met minimum active duty service requirements, as required by law, <b>and</b>
-- Were discharged under conditions other than dishonorable, <b>and</b>
-- Were called to active duty and served the full term of service
 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="commissioned-officer-noaa">Commissioned officer of the National Oceanic and Atmospheric Administration</button>
 <div id="commissioned-officer-noaa" class="usa-accordion-content">

+A commissioned officer of the National Oceanic and Atmospheric Administration may qualify if they meet at least one of the requirements listed below.

-**One of these must be true:**
+**At least one of these must be true.
+The officer:**

-The person had full-time duty on or after July 29, 1945,
+- Served on full-time duty on or after July 29, 1945, **or*

-<b>or</b>

-The person served before July 29, 1945, and
-- Was assigned to an area of immediate military hazard (as determined by the secretary of defense while in time of war or by a national emergency as declared by the president), <b>or</b>
+- Served before July 29, 1945, and was assigned to an area of immediate military hazard (as determined by the secretary of defense while in time of war or by a national emergency as declared by the president), **or**
-- Served in the Philippine Islands on December 7, 1941, and continued to serve there until their death.
+- Served in the Philippine Islands on December 7, 1941, and continued to serve there until their death

 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="public-health-service-officer">Commissioned officer of the Public Health Service</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="public-health-service-officer">Commissioned officers of the Public Health Service</button>
 <div id="public-health-service-officer" class="usa-accordion-content">

+A commissioned officer of the Public Health Service may be eligible if they meet at least one of the requirements listed below.

 **One of these must be true:**

-**The officer served on full-time duty on or after July 29, 1945.** If their service is considered active duty for training, they must have become disabled or died from a disease or injury caused or made worse by their service.
+**The officer served on full-time duty on or after July 29, 1945.** If their service was considered active duty for training, they must have become disabled or died from a disease or injury caused or made worse by their service.

 **The officer performed full-time duty prior to July 29, 1945:**

-- In time of war, <b>or</b>
+- In time of war, **or**
-- On detail for duty with the Army, Navy, Air Force, Marine Corps, or Coast Guard, <b>or</b>
+- On detail for duty with the Army, Navy, Air Force, Marine Corps, or Coast Guard, **or**
 - While a part of the military forces of the United States by executive order of the president

-**The officer served on inactive duty training,** and their death must have resulted from an injury caused or made worse by their service.
+**The officer served on inactive duty training,** and their death resulted from an injury caused or made worse by their service.
 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="merchant-mariner">World War II Merchant Mariner</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="merchant-mariner">World War II Merchant Mariners</button>
 <div id="merchant-mariner" class="usa-accordion-content">

+A WWII Merchant Mariner may be eligible if they meet at least one of the requirements listed below.

-**One of these must be true:**
+**One of these must be true.
+The Merchant Mariner:**

-**The United States Merchant Mariner died on or after November 11, 1998.**
+- Had oceangoing service during the period of armed conflict December 7, 1941, to December 31, 1945, **or**
-They had oceangoing service during the period of armed conflict December 7, 1941, to December 31, 1946.
+- Had oceangoing service during the period of armed conflict December 7, 1941, to December 31, 1946 and died after November 11, 1998, **or**
+- Served on blockships in support of Operation Mulberry during World War II

-A DD214 documenting this service may be obtained by submitting an application to:
+To get a DD214 documenting this service, mail an application to:

 <p class="va-address-block">
 Commandant (G-MVP-6)<br>